-If you are suffering with heartburn, Gaviscon Double Action will help you in the short term.
-Suitable from 12 years old.
-Always read the label.
 For more long term solutions, learning how to manage and reduce your level of stress will not only to help you feel happier and in a better mood, but it could also improve your health!

 Sleeping well when you are stressed can be very important as it’s a natural stress reducer, the only problem is that being stressed can make it hard to sleep.
 Make it as easy for yourself as possible by creating a comfortable environment to sleep in.
 Be sure that the room is dark and warm and give yourself enough time to get a good night’s sleep in.

 As well as being good for your health and wellbeing, physical activity has been proven to have a whole host of other benefits and one of them is relieving stress.
 Exercise also helps to boost endorphin levels (which are our feel good hormones) and also gives us a sense of achievement.
 Find something that you enjoy doing, whether it’s running outside, swimming or yoga.

 Eating well is a great defence against stress as it is much easier to handle when you are healthy.

 During times of stress we usually turn to comfort foods but it is important to nourish your body with the nutrients that it needs as these junk foods leave us feeling lethargic.
 Avoid high fat, sugary foods and instead eat fruit, vegetables and carbohydrate rich dishes such as a baked sweet potato.